Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Aggregation of Permutation Processes

 This result allows us to write $\Pi$ instead of $\Pi(A)$ whenever we are referring to PM-dominance relations.
 The same is not true for a permutation process that is Pos-compatible.
 The dominance order of the alternatives may not be consistent between different subsets of $X$, as shown in the following example.

 \begin{exa} Consider the set of alternatives $A=\{a,b,c\}$ and the profile of preferences where one voter chooses $a>b>c$ and another one $b>c>a$.
 Then we have that the only possible order is $b\rhd_{\Pi(A)}^{pos}a\rhd_{\Pi(A)}^{pos}c$.
-If we now consider $B=\{a,b\}$, we obtain that $b\rhd_{\Pi(A)}^{pos}a$ and $a\rhd_{\Pi(A)}^{pos}b$. \end{exa}
+If we now consider $B=\{a,b\}$, we obtain that $b\rhd_{\Pi(B)}^{pos}a$ and $a\rhd_{\Pi(B)}^{pos}b$. \end{exa}

-We can introduce a new definition of compatibility, according to which the orders are consistent over all the subsets. \begin{defi} A permutation process $\Pi$ over $X$ is said to be strongly compatible if it is compatible and the preorder $\rhd_{\Pi}$ is consistent accross all subsets $A\subseteq X$. \end{defi}
+We can introduce a new definition of compatibility, according to which the orders are consistent over all the subsets. \begin{defi} A permutation process $\Pi$ over $X$ is said to be strongly PM-compatible (Pos-compatible) if it is PM-compatible (Pos-compatible) and the preorder $\rhd_{\Pi}$ is consistent across all subsets $A\subseteq X$. \end{defi}

 It is clear from Lemma \ref{consist} that if a permutation process is PM-compatible it is also strongly PM-compatible.\\

 The next result states that if the permutation process is compatible, then under an efficient voting rule one of the winning alternatives is the one that dominates the rest of the alternatives.